trevisanj/PFANT/README.md

 PFANT is stellar spectral synthesis software written in Fortran.

-The development started with F Spite et al. in France in the year of 1967 and has been upgraded since then (Table 1).
+The development started with F Spite et al. in France in the year of 1967 and has been upgraded since then (Figure 1).

-Table 1 - PFANT timeline
 ```
  |
  | 1967 -- FANTÔME -- by F Spite et al.